For showtimes, click here.

 She originally auditioned for the part of Lieutenant Dish.
 However, Altman saw her potential and told her that he was going to give her the best part in the movie – Hot Lips.
 Kellerman, who was hoping for her big break, was surprised, however, to find that the “best part” only gave her a small number of lines.
 Her hesitancy at taking the part was cured after a meeting with the director, and the role became a stand-out in her career.

 2. A shrink helped Kellerman with that scene.

 Sally was especially nervous about her nude scene – for obvious reasons.
 So to be mentally prepared, she decided to prepare by revealing herself to her shrink.
 His response: “That’s it?”
 Kellerman wrote in her autobiography, “As long as he didn't recoil in horror, that was good enough for me.”
-When the time came to film, other cast members such as Gary Burghoff and Tamara Wilcox-Smith help her by standing naked in solidarity or doing goofy bits in the
+When the time came to film, other cast members such as Gary Burghoff and Tamara Wilcox-Smith help her by standing naked in solidarity or doing goofy bits off camera.

 3. Kellerman wasn’t supposed to stay for the whole film.